build-on-aws/bedrock-agent-txt2sql/README.md

 ### Step 3: Setup  Amazon Athena

-- Search for the Athena service, then navigate to the Athena UI.
-Validate that the "Query your data with Trino SQL" radiobutton is selected, then press "Launch query editor".
+- Search for the Amazon Athena service, then navigate to the Athena management console.
+Validate that the "Query your data with Trino SQL" radio button is selected, then press "Launch query editor".

 ![Athena query button](Streamlit_App/images/athena_query_edit_btn.png)